silviacambiago/silviacambiago/README.md

 - 👋 Hi, I’m @silviacambiago
-- 👀 I’m interested in basically anything related to music, books, tattoos, travel, science and art
+- 👀 Interested in basically anything related to music, books, travel, science and art
-- 🌱 I’m currently learning CS in UniMiB
 -  Apple fan
 - 📊 Data Scientist to be